TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

           ALERT_DESCRIPTION_INTERNAL_ERROR
           ALERT_DESCRIPTION_*

-   Alert Descriptions from :rfc:`5246` and others.
+   Alert Descriptions kutoka :rfc:`5246` and others.
 The `IANA TLS Alert Registry
    <https://www.iana.org/assignments/tls-parameters/tls-parameters.xml#tls-parameters-6>`_
    contains this list and references to the RFCs where their meaning is defined.